delvedor/Tyval/vademecum.md

 ### **toFunction** method
 This method is the core of the library, its purpose is to take all the validation function and merge them into a single function.
-Before start with the explanation let me introduce the main parameters that we are gonna to use.
+Before starting with the explanation let me introduce the main parameters that we are gonna to use.
 - `validators`, an array with all the validation function, every function of tyval pushes a function into this array when is called, in this way when toFunction is called, it knows which function it has to merge together.
 - `functionCode`, who is a string with all the function code.
 - `parameters` is an object with all the parameters passed to the validation function.